-To the extent possible, and with sufficient advance notice, vacations will be scheduled as requested by the employee provided that staffing requirements be met as determined by the CEO.
+To the extent possible, and with sufficient advance notice, vacations will be scheduled as requested by the employee, provided that staffing requirements be met as determined by the CEO.

-Vacation requests should be pre-approved under the following guidelines:
+Vacation requests should be pre-approved under tThe following guidelines apply to requests for use of Vacation Time:

-- A request should made by the employee and approved by the supervisor. - Whenever possible, if requesting less than one (1) week of vacation, the request should be presented at least two (2) days prior to the time requested and if requesting one (1) week or more the request should be presented and approved at least two (2) weeks prior to leave. - Generally, an employee may not take more than three (3) consecutive weeks at one time in one year.
+- A request should made by the employee and must be approved by the employee's supervisor prior to its use. - The timing of the request to the supervisor is based on the length of the requested absence.
+The length of notice that the employee shall provide must be at least two times as long as the length of the expected absence.
+For example, an absence of two hours shall be requested at least four hours prior to the start of the absence.
+An absence for one week must be requested no later than two weeks prior to the start.
+If the deadline to make such a request is outside of the hours of the employee's Regular Work Schedule, the request shall be made no later than the end of the regular work day immediately prior to that deadline. - Whenever possible, if requesting less than one week of vacation, the request should be presented two days prior to the time requested and if requesting one week or more the request should be presented and approved at least two weeks prior to leave. - Generally, an employee may not take more than three (3) consecutive weeks for vacation at one time in one year.
 Under extraordinary circumstances, the CEO may grant exceptions.